NationalSecurityAgency/ghidra/DevGuide.md

 ## Install Development and Build Tools

 If you're on Windows, install Git, MinGW, Bison, and Flex.
-Many of the commands given below must be executed in Bash (Use git-bash or MSYS from MinGW).
+Many of the commands given below must be executed in a shell, for example Bash (Use git-bash or MSYS from MinGW).
 **IMPORTANT**: The bison and flex executables may be named `win-bison.exe` and `win-flex.exe`.
 Our build cannot currently cope with that, so you should rename them to `bison.exe` and `flex.exe`.